-Now that we’ve determined what goes on your to do list, here’s how to actually tackle it:
+Now that we’ve determined what goes on your to-do list, here’s how to tackle it:

-5 tips for creating an effective to do list
+Five tips for creating an effective to-do list

 - Every time you add an item to your to list, add the priority and the estimated time needed.
 This will help your decision making as you process your list.